 A lot of times I will pour some chicken broth over it.
 This makes it juicy and it doesn't taste as dry.
 The mashed plantains are similar in texture to mashed potatoes.

-Garlic is very commonly used when these are made because it complements the taste so well.
+very commonly used when these are made because it complements the taste so well.
 Plantains are a versatile food, with many choices of spices and sauces used to fix them.
 Most people would be able to find a way to enjoy the taste of them one way or another.

 @SarahSon - I love tostones and make them quite often.
 If you are going to be using them right away, you don't need to let them soak in water before frying.

 You only need to do this if you are not going to cook them right away.
 They will turn brown, much like an apple or banana does after they are cut.

 I like very simple toppings for my plantains and this is usually a little bit of garlic salt or oil.
 My husband likes ketchup on his, but that is not appealing to me at all.